-Dollar inches up as investors brace for Fed guidance
+FOREX-Dollar inches up as investors brace for Fed guidance

 The euro dipped 0.1 percent to 1.1640.
 On Tuesday, it rose as high as $1.1711, its highest since August 2015, and just a hair below a 2-1/2-year peak, boosted by a stronger-than-expected German business survey.

 Against the Japanese yen, the dollar was also little changed at 111.80 yen.
+(Editing by Jonathan Oatis)